University of Texas at San Antonio: Continuing on (1980s to 1999)

-The Paisano, was established in 1981 as the first independent student publication in the state.
-During the fall of that year, the university began playing collegiate athletics.
+The Paisano was established in 1981 as the first independent student publication in the state.
+During the fall of that year, the university began competing in intercollegiate athletics.
 It was immediately elected to Division I status in the NCAA.
-The Student Representative Assembly headed the burial of a time capsule in 1983, the university's 10th anniversary, instructing it to be opened on June 5, 2023.
+The Student Representative Assembly oversaw the burial of a time capsule in 1983, the university's 10th anniversary, instructing it to be opened on June 5, 2023.

 In 1986, UTSA acquired the Institute of Texan Cultures, a center for multicultural education in the state, as a campus.
 During this year, both the University Center and Chisholm Hall, the university's first on-campus housing complex, opened.

-In 1994 the U.S. Department of Education designated UTSA as a Hispanic Serving Institution (HSI).
+In 1994, the U.S. Department of Education designated UTSA as a Hispanic Serving Institution (HSI).

 On the first day of fall classes in 1996, a campus shooter stormed into the John Peace Library.
 The perpetrator, Gregory Tidwell, murdered head of cataloging Stephen L. Sorensen before fatally shooting himself in the chest.

-The University Center expanded in the late 1990s, breaking ground in 1995 on the 97,500-square foot, $13.2 million building, dubbed "UC Phase II", which included the new Retama Auditorium and UTSA Bookstore.
+The University Center expanded in the late 1990s, breaking ground in 1995 on the 97,500-square-foot, $13.2 million building, dubbed "UC Phase II", which included the new Retama Auditorium and UTSA Bookstore.
 The Downtown Campus opened the doors to its permanent location on Interstate Highway 10 and Cesar Chavez Blvd. (then Durango Blvd.) in 1997.

 Ricardo Romo, a graduate of The University of Texas at Austin and UCLA, became UTSA's fifth president in May 1999.
 He began with the ambitious agenda of aggressively expanding UTSA, both physically and academically, laying out the university's "Roadmap to Excellence".
 During his tenure, UTSA would grow 68% in student enrollment while adding new programs and facilities.